-- If you set the drive direction switch in to forward or reverse driving, without having released the parking brake, the horn will sound. - 7.
-Release the brake pedal and press down the accelerator pedal at the same time in order to start the machine.
+If you set the drive direction switch in to forward or reverse driving, without having released the parking brake, the horn will sound.

 STARTING THE MACHINE ON SLOPES

 Careless driving may lead to accidents!
 Before starting up, ensure that no persons are near the machine and sound the horn before driving.